silvansky/snapper/README.md

 snapperd uses [imagesnap](http://iharder.sourceforge.net/current/macosx/imagesnap/) to capture images from camera, it should be in your PATH.

-Resulting images are placed in /usr/local/snapper/snap_*.png.
+After registering, snapperd will capture an image from your camera every five minutes.
+Resulting images are placed in `/usr/local/snapper/snap_*.png`.